Byzero512/winpwn/README.md

 ## winpwn: pwntools for windows
-for CTF windows pwn and IAT/EAT hook
+windows debug and exploit toolset for both user and kernel mode

 ### pre